 - Store-bought achiote paste (which is called for in the recipe) typically includes “stuff you may not want to eat” – like preservatives, MSG and food dyes.

-- Home-made achiote paste can be made easily by grinding whole annatto, cumin, allspice, pepper, nutmeg, and then adding in water until it forms a paste.
-If these are not spices you’ll use regularly, consider buying them in bulk – Whole Foods, health food stores, and sometimes the healthy food aisles of your grocery store have a bulk spice display.
+- Home-made achiote marinade or paste can be made easily by grinding whole annatto, cinnamon, cumin, allspice, pepper, nutmeg, garlic, and then adding in water, vinegar, or orange juice until it forms a paste.
+If these are not spices you’ll use regularly, consider buying them in small quantities from the bulk spice section – Whole Foods, health food stores, and sometimes the healthy food aisles of your grocery store have a bulk spice display.

 Pickled Onions – these are considered essential to the overall flavor of the dish.
 The tanginess complements the pork’s flavor nicely.
 A recipe, also provided by Audrey, is listed below.